inifile the simulation with

 Besides distributing agents randomly before the simulation starts, it is possible to define sources in order to “inject” new agents in the system during the simulation.
 The parameter of the sources are as follows.

 id: id of the source

-frequency: time of generation of pedestrians (default = 1).
+frequency: time in seconds of generation of pedestrians (default = 1).

 N_create: How many agents to create at once (default = 1).

 percent: percent of

 N_createto generate (default = 1).